 - Headers - Arbitrary custom headers needed for the API call.

 - Query Params - Query parameters to be appended to the URL while making a request.
-There following type of Query Parameters supported by Hevo:
+The following type of Query Parameters are supported by Hevo:

 - Text - A static query parameter.
 Key is the name of the parameter and Value is a static value.

 - Date - A dynamic date type query parameter.
 Key is the name of the parameter.
 The format must be provided to generate a string value for the parameter.
 Hevo generates date time values according to Java's SimpleDateFormat.
 Offset Unit and Offset value can be provided to generate date time values relative to the time at which the API call is made. e.g. to generate a value 24 hours ago, provide the Offset Unit as Hours and the Offset Value as -24.
 Positive offset value will generate future date times.

 - Pagination - Hevo supports two types of paginations:

 - Session - Session based pagination works through a session id generated by the first API call to a URL.
 Session Query Param is the name of the query parameter that Hevo will append to the url from the second call.
 Session Response Field is the JSON path to the field in the response which will contain the session id.
 Hevo will stop calling the API if the API doesn't return a session id in the response or starts giving back zero results.

 - Page number - Page Number Query Param is the name of the query parameter that Hevo will append to the url to specify the page number.
 Page Number Value can be generated in two ways: